SCLW/Circuitry-Based-Sound/readme.md

-## Bill of Materials
+## Bill of Materials (BoM)

-A list with parts that can be used for this project, is available in the folder [BOM](/BOM/Readme.md#bill-of-material "Bill of Material")
-All parts can be substituted with alternative components and equivalent foot prints.
+This [BOM](/BOM/Readme.md#bill-of-material "Bill of Material") helps to source necessary components for electronic art projects and self-built instrument.